Best Books3

 The Sandalwood Tree

-(by- Linda ) This is a sweeping story that expertly blends fiction and history as the author weaves together two stories which take place in two tumultuous times in Indian history.
-One story recounts the events of India's First World War also known as the Sepoy Mutiny; the other takes place during the 1940's as British rule was coming to an end in India.
-The book moves easily between the two periods showing both the similarities and the unique aspects of each.
-In one story we follow Evie Mitchell and her family as Evie struggles to fix her ailing marriage.
-It is through her eyes that we see both the British and the Indian perspective on the events that unfold during Partition.
-The other story is that of Felicity and Adela who lived in the Victorian period, 90 years earlier.
-Their story is told mostly through letters; it's compelling with many interesting tid-bits of the era.
-In both stories, Newmark very nicely captures a country at unrest, drawing the reader in with rich historical details, beautiful relationships and warm believable characters.
+This is a sweeping story that expertly blends fiction and history as the author weaves together two stories that take place in two tumultuous times in Indian history.
+One story recounts the events of India's First World War, also known as the Sepoy Mutiny; the other takes place during the 1940s as British rule was coming to an end in India.
+The book moves easily between the two periods, showing both the similarities and the unique aspects of each.
+In one story, we follow Evie Mitchell and her family as Evie struggles to fix her ailing marriage.
+It is through her eyes that we see both the British and the Indian perspectives on the events that unfold during Partition.
+The other story is that of Felicity and Adela, who lived in the Victorian period, 90 years earlier.
+Their story is told mainly through letters; it's compelling, with many interesting tidbits of the era.
+In both stories, Newmark very nicely captures a country at unrest, drawing the reader in with rich historical details, beautiful relationships, and warm, believable characters.

 Discussion Questions